-There is no competition with the state’s monopoly on the use of force throughout the entire territory.
+There is no competition with the state’s monopoly on the use of force across the entire territory.
 No group seeks to secede from the central state.
-Most of the territory of Gabon is covered with dense rainforest and few roads, which would make it an ideal ground for a rebel movement, were one to exist.
-But there is no rebel movement or armed insurgency force in Gabon, and the state alone controls the entire territory, with the assistance of pre-positioned French troops at Camp Charles de Gaulle outside of Libreville.
-Organized crime or other groups do not control any significant parts of the country either.
+Most of Gabon is covered with dense rainforest and has few roads, which would make it an ideal environment for a rebel movement if one existed.
+However, there is no rebel movement or armed insurgency in Gabon, and the state alone controls the entire territory, assisted by pre-positioned French troops at Camp Charles de Gaulle outside Libreville.
+Organized crime or other groups do not control any significant part of the country.
+The coup in August 2023 and subsequent developments have not changed the state’s monopoly on the use of force.

 Monopoly on the use of force